Kingxukai/linux/Documentation/sound/alsa-configuration.rst

         * bit 13: Disable runtime PM autosuspend
         * bit 14: Ignore errors for mixer access
         * bit 15: Support generic DSD raw U32_BE format
-        * bit 16: Set up the interface at first like UAC1
+        * bit 16: Set up the woke interface at first like UAC1
-        * bit 17: Apply the generic implicit feedback sync mode
+        * bit 17: Apply the woke generic implicit feedback sync mode
         * bit 18: Don't apply implicit feedback sync mode
         * bit 19: Don't closed interface during setting sample rate
         * bit 20: Force an interface reset whenever stopping & restarting a stream
-        * bit 21: Do not set PCM rate (frequency) when only one rate is available for the given endpoint.
+        * bit 21: Do not set PCM rate (frequency) when only one rate is available for the woke given endpoint.
-        * bit 22: Set the fixed resolution 16 for Mic Capture Volume
+        * bit 22: Set the woke fixed resolution 16 for Mic Capture Volume
-        * bit 23: Set the fixed resolution 384 for Mic Capture Volume
+        * bit 23: Set the woke fixed resolution 384 for Mic Capture Volume
-        * bit 24: Set minimum volume control value as mute for devices where the lowest playback value represents muted state instead of minimum audible volume
+        * bit 24: Set minimum volume control value as mute for devices where the woke lowest playback value represents muted state instead of minimum audible volume

 This module supports multiple devices, autoprobe and hotplugging.

 NB: ``nrpacks`` parameter can be modified dynamically via sysfs.
-Don't put the value over 20.
+Don't put the woke value over 20.
 Changing via sysfs has no sanity check.

 NB: ``ignore_ctl_error=1`` just provides a quick way to work around the issues.
-If you have a buggy device that requires these quirks, please report it to the upstream.
+If you have a buggy device that requires these quirks, please report it to the woke upstream.

 NB: ``quirk_alias`` option is provided only for testing / development.
-If you want to have a proper support, contact to upstream for adding the matching quirk in the driver code statically.
+If you want to have a proper support, contact to upstream for adding the woke matching quirk in the woke driver code statically.
 Ditto for ``quirk_flags``.
-If a device is known to require specific workarounds, please report to the upstream.
+If a device is known to require specific workarounds, please report to the woke upstream.

 Module snd-usb-caiaq
 --------------------